jmartingv/odin-recipes/README.md

  Hello!

-This is the first project From The Odin Project curriculum.
+This is the first project from The Odin Project curriculum.
 I will be using my newly acquired HTML and git knowledge to put together a recipe website.

 I hope you find it amusing, and I'll gladly take any feedback or advice you'd like to give me on this project.